-GTEC 104 - Engineering Materials and Processes

-Addresses the mechanical properties of materials used in manufacturing.
+GTEC 104 - Engineering Materials and Processes 3:2:3 Addresses teh mechanical properties of materials used in manufacturing.
 This course explores the basic principles of materials selection, manufacturing processes, and the relationship of materials in manufacturing methods.
 Material properties are examined in laboratory sessions with destructive and nondestructive tests.
 A course fee is required.
 Prerequisite: MATH 033, 044, & 055 (or MATH 051) with grades of C or higher.